 When Gukesh entered the Candidates Tournament 2024, he was only 17.
 The world watched him like a hawk the youngest in history to reach that stage.
 For many, that pressure would crush confidence.
 But Gukesh handled it with calmness beyond his age.

-Most people think chess prodigies spend their whole day memorizing openings.
-In truth, they train much more than that.
+Most people think chess prodigies spend their whole day memorising openings.
+The truth is, Gukesh and Other Young Chess Masters train much more than that.

 They work on fitness, because long games demand stamina.